 The fourth most studied language in the world.

 In 1861 only 2,5% of people in Italy spoke Italian correctly; another 10% could understand it even though they did not speak it.
 In the 1950’s, Italian still lost against the dialects: 18% of Italians communicated in the official language, another 18% did it alternating between the two while 64% still spoke only the local dialects.
-Italian became the main language only about 60 years ago with literacy in the schools and the advent of television.
+It became the main language only about 60 years ago with literacy in the schools and the advent of television.
 According to the 2015 statistical data by ISTAT-National Institute of Statistics, 45,9% of the population speaks primarily in Italian, 32,2% in both Italian and dialect and 14% predominantly in dialects (6,9% speaks other languages and are characterized by immigrants).

 Currently, Italian is the fourth most studied language in the world.
 This news, published exhaustively in the last few days by Italian newspapers and blogs, was broken by Ethnologue: Languages of the World, a SIL International publication in print and online.
 The first three are English, Spanish and Mandarin, respectively.
 So, Dante’s language overcomes French and German, among others.
 In the ranking by number of speakers, English keeps the leadership, Portuguese appears in 10th and Italian occupies the 21st place.